microsoft/aici/README.md

 You will see the console output of the program.

-### DeclVM
+### DeclCtrl

-The [DeclVM](declvm/src/declvm.rs) exposes similar constraints to PyVM, but the glueing is done via a JSON AST (Abstract Syntax Tree) and thus is more restrictive.
+The [DeclCtrl](declvm/src/declvm.rs) exposes similar constraints to PyCtrl, but the glueing is done via a JSON AST (Abstract Syntax Tree) and thus is more restrictive.

 There is no reason to use it as is, but it can be used as a base for other VMs.